 California's historical accounting of grape plantings is fuzzy, to say the least.
 When you look up "California Syrah history" online, you read that the first significant planting of the grape was in 1975, at Estrella River Winery (long defunct) in Paso Robles.
 Gary Eberle, the Estrella River winemaker at the time, rescued the plant material from a U.C.
 Davis test plot, which was buried under a freeway shortly thereafter.
 The "Eberle clone" has since become the most widely planted Syrah selection in California.

-Pipsqueak sized Sabelli-Frisch deserves credit for bringing the Knowles Vineyard Syrah, another one of Lodi's historical peculiarities, back into light of day.
+Pipsqueak-sized Sabelli-Frisch deserves credit for bringing the Knowles Vineyard Syrah, another one of Lodi's historical peculiarities, back into the light of day.
 This planting dates back to 1964!
-It is located along Alpine Rd. on the east side of Lodi's Mokelumne River appellation, and consists of less than half-an-acre of old, stunted trellised vines.
-The story goes, according to Mettler Family Vineyards' Larry Mettler — whose father Carl Mettler planted the vines (originally about 5 acres, and since sold to Casey and Kelli Knowles) — that there was a San Joaquin Valley farm advisor named Jim Kissler who snuck in "suitcase" cuttings from Australia, and prevailed upon the Mettler family (farming in Lodi since 1899) to plant them.
+It is located along Alpine Rd. on the east side of Lodi's Mokelumne River appellation and consists of less than half an acre of old, stunted trellised vines.
+The story goes, according to Mettler Family Vineyards' Larry Mettler — whose father Carl Mettler planted the vines (originally about 5 acres, and since sold to Casey and Kelli Knowles) — that there was a San Joaquin Valley farm advisor named Jim Kissler who snuck in "suitcase" cuttings from Australia and prevailed upon the Mettler family (farming in Lodi since 1899) to plant them.
 Therefore the Knowles Vineyard Syrah planting is, in fact, a "Shiraz" (as the grape is called in Australia) clone, although its precise origin is lost in shrouds of history.
-Since then, the Mettlers have propagated this selection in at least a couple of other east side blocks.
+Since then, the Mettlers have propagated this selection in at least a couple of other east-side blocks.

 Sabelli-Frisch's 2020 iteration is not exactly "little," although it has a sense of restraint reflecting both a minimalist house style (particularly a dearth of oak in the sensory profile) and an intrinsic terroir ("sense of place" having to do as much with natural environmental factors as a vineyard's specific human-driven history).
 The color is a violet red, and the nose is tight and raspberry-like, with interesting touches of scrubby herbs and coffee ground-like spice.
 On the palate, there is a dense, firm, meaty feel to a medium-full body/tannin structure, punctuated by notable acid balance propping up a modest sense of concentration, giving the wine an almost Mexican chocolate-like texture and finish.